 Most separated parents benefit from taking a stepping stone approach to building or rebuilding the arrangements for children and on average most parents need between 1 and 2 mediation sessions over time.

-The mediator working with you will make sure that you each have the chance to put across your point of view and the things that you wish to discuss.
+The family mediation process involves you working together with the mediator.
+They will make sure that you each have the chance to put across your point of view and the things that you wish to discuss.

 The mediator will help you to hear from one another about the key issues and then explore the options with you both.
 The mediator will assist you in checking how practical your proposals are, guiding you to reach acceptable and workable solutions that meet your children’s needs.
 Any outcome you reach is entirely under your control.